I know a person who works for JP Morgan who managed to get a degree without going to college.

 This approach is not for everyone, but if you aspire to a career that requires a degree, but you either can’t afford it or for some other reason can’t go to college, this alternative approach could be for you.

 Large Debt, Poor Job Prospects

-As a career counselor, I come across a lot of college students who have recently finished a degree, realize that the piece of paper they have in their hand is not getting them the types of jobs they hoped for.
+As a career counselor, I come across a lot of college students who have recently finished a degree and realize that the piece of paper they have in their hand is not getting them the types of jobs they hoped for.

-Many students are walking out of universities these days with a very large debt over their head and often struggling to find a job.
+Many students are walking out of universities these days with a very large debt over their heads and often struggling to find a job.